Discovery Service

 Once two NDI devices have discovered each other on the network, video can be passed from the sending device to the receiving device.
 After the compression of the video, the NDI sending device opens a session to the receiving NDI device.
 At this point, we have two endpoints that consist of an IP address and a port number.

 In Windows and MacOS, the Discovery Server addresses are configured in the Advanced Feature Tab.
-In Linux, the addresses of the NDI Discovery Servers can be manually added in the NDI configuration file located in the home directory of the effective user: "ndi-config.v1.json"
+On Linux, however, the addresses of the NDI Discovery Servers can be manually added in the NDI configuration file, which is stored in a hidden folder named ".ndi" within the home directory of the effective user.
+The configuration file is named "ndi-config.v1.json".

 Here is the way to manually set up the Discovery Service in the configuration file: